twse/random-stuff/Readable Fonts/Baltic.md

 TITUS Indo-Iranian (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Indo-Iranian languages, accented Lithuanian and Avestan.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.

 ### Available encodings in Burti
-The `/b#` switch changes the encoding whereas # is a digit.
-The same goes for the Ctrl-Number keyboard shortcut.
+The `/b#` switch or Ctrl-Number keyboard shortcut changes the encoding whereas # is a digit.

 * 1 – RST 1040-90 or RusLat DOS, default encoding.
 Not supported in OS/2.
 * 2 – CP775, not supported in OS/2